-Section 1.806: COMPLAINTS, INVESTIGATIONS AND HEARINGS
+Section 1.806: COMPLAINTS, INVESTIGATIONS AND HEARING

-A. Complaint Requirements.
+- A. Complaint Requirements.
 Any person may submit a written complaint alleging one or more violations of Section 1:802.
 Such complaint must be based on personal knowledge, and set forth specific facts with enough specificity and detail for a determination of sufficiency for investigation.
-The Written Complaint must be signed under oath and include contact information including: home address, phone number and email address (such personal contact information to be treated as confidential upon request).
+The Written Complaint must be signed under oath and include contact information, including: home address, phone number and email address (such personal contact information to be treated as confidential upon request).
 The Complaint shall be delivered to the City Attorney with a copy to the Mayor and City Clerk.
-The City Attorney shall provide promptly a copy of the Complaint to the Charged Party.

-B. Review for Sufficiency.

-- 1. A Review for Sufficiency will be conducted within thirty (30) days of receipt.
-This review will be based on the allegations contained in the Complaint and the immediately available record of any public meetings or records referenced in the Complaint. - 2.
-The City Attorney and the Mayor shall conduct the Review for Sufficiency except in cases in which either is the subject of the Complaint.
+The City Attorney shall promptly provide a copy of the Complaint to the Charged Party. - B. Review for Sufficiency. - 1.
+A Review for Sufficiency of the Complaint will be conducted within thirty (30) days of receipt.
+This review will be based on the allegations contained in the Complaint and the immediately available record of any public meetings or records referenced in the Complaint.

+- 2. The City Attorney and the Mayor shall conduct the Review for Sufficiency except in cases in which either the subject of the Complaint.
 Complaints against the City Attorney shall be reviewed by the City Manager and Mayor.
 Complaints against the Mayor shall be reviewed by the City Attorney and the Assistant Mayor. - 3.
-If the Complaint is deemed insufficient, the Complainant will be notified in writing of that decision with a copy provided to the Charged Party. - 4.
+If the Complaint is deemed insufficient, the Complainant will be notified in writing of that decision with a copy provided to the Charged Party.
+A Complaint will be deemed sufficient if it is determined that the Complaint establishes some reasonable possibility that a violation of the Code of Ethics may have occurred. - 4.
 If the Complaint is deemed to be sufficient for further investigation, it shall be referred to the EIO for further action and all parties will be notified of this step through a communication in writing.
 That communication in writing will contain the following:

-This Determination of Sufficiency does not determine the truth or falsity of any of the allegations contained in the Complaint or constitute any finding or conclusion that a violation occurred.
+This Determination of Sufficient does not determine the truth or falsity of any of the allegations contained in the Complaint or constitute any finding or conclusion that a violation occurred.